-Our Fallston dentist office provides traditional and dental implant secured dentures.
-No matter what your unique oral health needs and cosmetic goals are, we will find a solution for you.
-With advancements in modern dentistry, dentures are now more natural looking, better fitting and more durable.
+Our Fallston dentist office provides traditional and dental implant-secured dentures.
+No matter your unique oral health needs and cosmetic goals, we will find a solution for you.
+With advancements in modern dentistry, dentures are now more natural looking, better fitting, and more durable.
+They also allow for a comfortable fit while chewing and speaking.

-Dr. Comeau works with patients on an individual basis to find the right tooth replacement solution for them.
+We work with patients on an individual basis to find the right tooth replacement solution for them.
 She will design a complete or partial denture for you that will meet all your needs.
 It will also be comfortable and natural looking in appearance.
+Dentures and partials can be matched to the exact of your natural teeth so that they blend in naturally with your smile.

-We make our dentures with beautiful, life like materials and the finest fracture resistant denture base materials available.
+We make our dentures with beautiful, life-like materials and the finest fracture-resistant denture base materials available.
+They are extremely durable and natural looking.
 We partner with a dedicated local denture lab for custom dental fabrications.
 Our lab can perform denture repairs, as well as relining your denture for a better fit.

 Types of Dentures in Fallston MD

-If you are missing an entire arch of teeth, Dr. Comeau will recommend full dentures to replace them.
-A full set of dentures is made of acrylic which will hold the set of fake teeth and is designed to fit snugly over the gums.
+If you are missing an entire arch of teeth, we will recommend full dentures to replace them.
+A full set of dentures is made of acrylic, which will hold the set of fake teeth and is designed to fit snugly over the gums.
 This type of replacement teeth will take some time to get used to.
+Full dentures may be traditionally placed and attached using denture adhesive, or they may be secured by dental implants.

-Once all the teeth are missing, your bone and gums may shrink slightly, causing the dentures to not fit correctly.
-We will monitor you closely and make adjustments as needed especially for the first six months.
+Once all the teeth are missing, your bone and gums may shrink slightly, causing the dentures not to fit correctly.
+Oftentimes we recommend implant-secured dentures to reduce this risk because they prevent bone deterioration.
+We will monitor you closely and make adjustments as needed, especially for the first six months, regardless of how you choose to secure your full dentures.

 Slippage is a common problem for denture wearers.
-When accurately designed, fitted dentures can prevent slippage, but greater stability can come from the use of dental implants.
+When accurately designed, fitted dentures can prevent slippage, but greater stability can come from using dental implants.
+Dental implants secure dentures at the jaw bone, providing structure and a naturally functioning restoration.

-For patients suffering from ill-fitting dentures, Dr. Comeau may recommend dental implants to permanently secure the denture.
+For patients suffering from ill-fitting dentures, we may recommend dental implants to secure the denture permanently.
 Dental implant-supported dentures are more natural than traditional dentures and are better for your oral health since implants replace the missing tooth root.

 Some patients are missing several or all of their teeth and need an immediate replacement.
-Your dentist may choose to use temporary dentures, or immediate dentures, if are missing teeth.
+Your dentist may choose to use temporary dentures, or immediate dentures if you are missing teeth.
 After tooth extractions, the bone in the gums tends to shrink.
-Once the bone shrinkage has lessened, after 6 months to one year, a new denture is made.
-You can stop further bone loss by placing dental implants.
+Once the bone shrinkage has lessened, after 6 months to one year, a new, permanent denture is made.
+You can stop further bone loss by securing dentures with dental implants.

 How long do partial dentures last?

-The answer depends on your regular oral routine, visits to the dentist, and denture cleaning habits.
-If you practice good oral hygiene and consult a dentist regularly, most types of dentures can last for up to 15 years.
+The answer depends on your regular oral routine, your diet, how often you visit the dentist, and your denture cleaning habits.
+If you practice good oral hygiene and consult a dentist regularly, most types of dentures can last anywhere from 10-15 years, and in some cases even longer.

 Can anyone get dentures?

 Almost everyone will qualify for dentures.
-However, we recommend getting a full dental evaluation.
-You may need to fix some underlying dental issues before getting them.
+However, we recommend getting a full dental evaluation before getting any dental restoration.
+You may need to fix some underlying dental issues before getting dentures.
+There are multiple types of dentures available so having a full dental exam will help us to choose the type of treatment that will best suit your needs.
 Gum disease, infections, and more can affect the fit of your dentures.

 What should I do if I have a broken denture?